-Callers start showing after the first validation is performed, i.e., when they call in after the enrollment is done.
+Only after the first validation is performed, i.e. the next time they call in after the enrollment is done.

 What is Voice Biometric Authentication?

-Voice Biometric (VB) Authentication is the technology that enables the recognition of a person’s voice characteristics by measuring the unique features that their physical make-up (physiology) creates on sound.
-With it, it is possible to identify individuals, by extracting identifiers from their voices.
-It is also called “speaker recognition” or “voice authentication”.
+Voice Biometric Authentication (VB) is the technology that enables identity recognition based on voice characteristics.
+It achieves this by measuring the unique characteristics that the individual’s physical make-up (physiology) creates when voice any sound.
+It is also called speaker recognition or voice authentication.

-What is the difference between Text-Dependent and Text-Independent?
+What is the difference between Text-Dependent and Text-Independent Systems?

-A text-dependent system is one where the customer is prompted to repeat the same pre-determined phrase used during enrollment.
-This is commonly referred to as “active” or “prompt” voice biometrics.
+A text-dependent system is one where the customer is prompted to repeat the same pre-determined phrase as the one used during enrollment.
+This is commonly referred to as Active or Prompt voice biometrics.

-No specific text is expected in a text-independent mode — the customer is free to speak naturally and utter any words.
+In a text-independent mode, no specific text is expected – the customer is free to converse naturally and speak any words.
 This technology is typically used while passively processing conversations.

-Can I still be recognized if I have a cold, or taking some kind of medication?
+Will I still be recognizable if I have a cold, or if I am taking some kind of medication?

-It’s easy to copy the way a person is speaking (accent, mannerism), but impossible to alter the way speech is produced (effect of the vocal tract).
+When we mimic someone else’s voice, we copy language mannerisms — high-level language-production features.
+Voice biometric systems, however, exploit low-level features that relate to each speaker’s vocal tract.
+It’s easy to copy the way a person is talking (accent, mannerisms) but impossible to alter the way speech is produced (effect of the vocal tract).

 Can the system distinguish between twins?

-What is a typical passphrase for an effective Voice Biometric authentication?
+What is a typical phrase for an effective Voice Biometric Authentication?

 What are the pre-set passphrases?